soundpress/RulesOfNYC/docs/c06/index.rst

 NYSDOH.
 "NYSDOH" shall mean the New York State Department of Health.

 Obstruction.
 "Obstruction" shall mean the blocking of a means of egress with any temporary structure or barrier.
-Polyethylene sheeting shall not be considered an obstruction when it is prominently marked with exit signage or paint and cutting tools (knife, razor) are attached to the work area side of the sheeting for use in the event that the sheeting must be cut to permit egress.
-A corridor shall not be considered obstructed when there is a clear path measuring at least three (3) feet wide.
+A corridor shall not be considered obstructed when there is a clear path measuring at least three (3) feet wide permitting access to all required vertical exits and/or exit doors.
+Abatement worker egress from the work area through Polyethylene sheeting covering an egress used only by abatement workers, shall not be considered an obstruction when it is prominently marked with exit signage or paint and cutting tools (knife, razor) are attached to the work area side of the sheeting for use in the event that the sheeting must be cut to permit egress.

 Occupied Area.
 "Occupied area" shall mean an area of the worksite where abatement is not taking place and where personnel or occupants normally function or where workers are not required to use personal protective equipment.